gatsbyjs/gatsby/docs/blog/2019-01-31-using-react-context-api-with-gatsby/index.md

 [`React.createContext`](https://reactjs.org/docs/context.html#reactcreatecontext) is a new function in React 16.3 and allows you to create a Context object.
 It accepts a default state, the value which will be used when a component does not have a matching Provider above it in the tree.
 The function returns an object with Provider and Consumer properties which we will be using later.

+Create the `ThemeProvider` component which wraps its children with `ThemeContext.Provider`.
+This component is exported as a named export from the file.

+The `toggleDark` function gets the current `state.dark` value and switches the value to the opposite.
+It then stores the new value in `localStorage` before setting it back to state using the `setState` function, so that it persists over page refreshes.
+The dark value from `state` and the `togglDark` function are passed to the Provider.

 ## Modifying the Gatsby Browser file

 Next, write the following code within the `gatsby-browser.js` file, which is in the root folder in a Gatsby project: